adaorachi/tic_tac_toe/README.md

 * When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

 ## How to play game
-Below is a detailed illustrations on how to play our Tic-Tac_Toe game.
+Below is a detailed illustrations on how to play our Tic-Tac-Toe game.
-* The game welcomes you and gives you options to press.
+* The game welcomes you and gives you options to choose.
 <img src="images/img11.jpg"><br>
 * If you press 'b', you'll be given a detailed instructions on how to play game.
 <img src="images/img22.jpg"><br>